davekilian/primer/whatis.md

 ​	$\dfrac{-5 \pm \sqrt{5^2 - 4(2)(3)}}{2(2)}$

-Then you would need to chug through the calculations.
-We wrote the formula above the way it's usually presented in algebra, but that involves using a lot of shorthand notation you may not be familiar with.
-You can also write the above as follows; both mean the same thing:
+The way we wrote the formula above uses shorthand notation that you might not be familiar with &mdash; it normally doesn't get introduced until around the time you take algebra.
+We can write the same thing without shorthand, like this:

 ​	$(-5 \pm \sqrt{5 \times 5 - 4 \times 2 \times 3}) \div (2 \times 2)$

-Of course, there's still one tricky bit left: a '$\pm$' sneaking around in there. $\pm$ is pronounced "plus or minus," and tells us there are actually *two* quadratic formulas: one with $\pm$ replaced with $+$, and another with $\pm$ replaced with $-$.
+This might look more doable, but there's still one tricky bit left: a '$\pm$' sneaking around in there. $\pm$ is pronounced "plus or minus," and tells us there are actually *two* quadratic formulas: one with $\pm$ replaced with $+$, and another with $\pm$ replaced with $-$.
 So we actually need to do two different, but very similar sets of calculations:

 ​	$(-5 + \sqrt{5 \times 5 - 4 \times 2 \times 3}) \div (2 \times 2)$

 ​	$(-5 - \sqrt{5 \times 5 - 4 \times 2 \times 3}) \div (2 \times 2)$

-We're going to want to calculate this now.
+Hopefully that makes sense now.
+Let's pretend to be computers and try to calculate this!

-It might be obvious how to do this, but let's be disciplined and use a calculator to help us work.
-Sure, you might be able to do this at least partly in your head, but we'll use a calculator anyway to be extra certain we haven't made any mistakes.
-Remember, it's more important to be an accurate computer than a clever one!

-Let's say our imaginary calculator can do the following things:
+You might be able to do this in your head, but let's resist the temptation and instead use a calculator to help us.
+After all, it's more important for a computer to be accurate than clever!
+Our imaginary calculator will be able to do the following things:

 * allow you to **punch in** a number digit by digit
 * **add** another number to the current number